Skip to content

 Section titled “Mode 2: Server Token (Enterprise / White-Label)”

 For embedding Querri behind your own authentication.
-Your backend exchanges an API key for a scoped session token:
+Your backend uses the server SDK to create a scoped session token:

 QuerriEmbed.create('#container', {